berkeleynerd/project-eboron/README.md

 The first script compiles the `norebo` binary which the second script uses to produce a runnable Oberon disk image.
 This resulting disk image is located at `build/Oberon.dsk` and can be run using using the [Project Oberon RISC emulator](https://github.com/pdewacht/oberon-risc-emu).

-## Building the include RISC5 emulator
+## Building the included RISC5 emulator

     git submodule update --init
     ./build-risc.sh